Citasion/web-translations/en-US/docs/migrate.md

 3. save the exported RIS file to your computer\n\n

-After that, you can <a href='/docs/import-manage-papers'>follow this instruction to upload the exported data to a Citasion project</a>.\n\n
+After that, you can <a href='/docs/import-manage-papers'>follow this instruction to upload the exported data to a BibNext project</a>.\n\n

 <a name='zotero'></a>\n\n